ayazhankadessova/python-bit/README.md

 ## Sep 19

-1. check what is in form
+1. [x] check what is in form
-2. select from various programmes
+2. [x] select from various programmes
+3. Start Lesson
-3. how to select Programmes?
+4. how to select Programmes?
+5. How to store Weekly courses? -> mdx ?
+6. mobile nav

 create dummy frontend for virtual classroom 4. select 1 programme for 1 classroom and start a virtual classroom